About Me

 Health behaviors—such as substance use, exercise, and dietary habits—are a product of both personal choices but also structural constraints and social influence.
 For example, I have shown that the accumulation of different types of social roles influences health behavior practices.
 A current project examines both between- and within-gender differences in health behavior.

 In another line of work I detail how the meaning of mental health labels themselves are socially patterned, with the connotations of fear they carry moderating the effects mental illness labels have on how someone is subsequently treated by others.
+In a related project, we show that the causal effect of mental illness labels can be identified if one accounts for the role of previous contact with mental illness.

 Teaching